Signed Into Law

 Which agencies enforce HB128?

-HB128 is enforced by State Agencies (Self-Compliance) and Political Subdivisions (Cities, Counties, School Districts).
+HB128 is enforced by Political Subdivisions (Cities, Counties, School Districts) and State Agencies (Self-Compliance).

 Q

-The compliance urgency for HB128 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB128 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q